 The TDSB reserves the right to determine final school placement.

 Grade placement is generally determined by your age and academic background.
 The TDSB reserves the right to determine final grade placement.
 It is understood that the grade level of your course selections in our school system depends on the results of the online assessment tests that you are going to take.
 It may take you two or more years to graduate with an Ontario Secondary School Diploma and to meet the requirements for admissions to university or college in Canada.

 9. How long does it take before a letter of acceptance is issued?

 Every effort is made to process each application as quickly as possible.
-However, please allow a minimum of 2 weeks once the complete application form, all required documentation and fee payments have been received.
+However, please allow a minimum of 5 working days once the application is submitted through our online portal successfully and all required documents are uploaded. .

 10. Does the TDSB admit International students with Special Education requirements?